-When it comes to managing space and getting the most out of it, the two most important factors to consider are the type of train and the scale.
-The scale reflects the size of the model to an actual standard train.
+When it comes to managing space and getting the most out of it, the two most important factors to consider are the type of train and the scale of the train.

-While the N scale trains are normally the smallest consumer-friendly models, there are smaller still!
+While N scale trains are normally considered the smallest consumer-friendly models, T scale trains are quickly catching up!

 What is the smallest model train in the world?

-T scale is one of the most sought after models available on the market.
+T scale trains are one of the most sought after models available on the market, due to their limited availability.
 From their efficient size and their unique size, they make the perfect addition to your locomotive collection.